Yevhen-Tkachenko-1/Hibernate-ORM-Demo/README.md

 #### Challenge: CRUD Operations with Queries

 **Task**:

-Implement Java methods for following operations using `JPQL`, `Named`, `Native` and `Criteria` queries:
+Using `JPQL`, `Named`, `Native` and `Criteria` queries, implement Java methods for next operations:

-- Find all the Students
-- Find classes which Student `John` attends
-- Get average rating of Reviews for Teacher `John`
+- Create 5 Teachers: `Mr. Smith`, `Ms. Johnson`, `Dr. Miller`, `Prof. Davis`, `Mrs. Williams`
-- Get average rating of Reviews for each Teacher
+- Create from 3 to 10 Reviews done by each Teacher
+- Find Teachers which have Reviews more than given number
-- Get average rating of Reviews for each Teacher, return greater than 40 ones, arrange in the descending order
+- Find average rating of Reviews for each Teacher, return greater than given average value, arrange in the descending order
-- Round rating to the nearest tenth of Reviews for each Teacher
+- Round rating to the nearest tenth of Reviews for given Teacher
-- Delete Reviews of Teacher `John` with rating lower than 40
+- Delete Reviews of given Teacher with rating lower than given value

 **Solution example**: